Baby Beach Tent

 Ability to protect your baby from the sun.

 The baby beach tent should protect your baby from the scorching sun by providing shade.
 If a baby is exposed to the sun for long periods, it can result in sunburn, which can be painful.
 Therefore, beach tents made for babies will prove useful for providing the required shade.
-You should make sure that the tent has all sides covered such that the baby can be protected no matter which side the sun is on.

 Protection from harmful sun rays.